mwbowers/mwbowers.github.io/reference/runtime/qsys-runtime/bad-record-name-exception.md

 ---
 title: BadRecordNameException class
-description: Exception thrown when a bad record name is encountered when constructing a WRF (Wings Record Format).
+description: "Exception thrown when a bad record name is encountered when constructing a WRF (Wings Record Format). "
+last_modified_at: 2024-06-26T20:27:05Z
 ---

 Exception thrown when a bad record name is encountered when constructing a WRF (Wings Record Format).